huaweicloud/terraform-provider-huaweicloud/docs/resources/mapreduce_cluster.md

   -> `DBService` is a basic component of a cluster.
 Components such as Hive, Hue, Oozie, Loader, and Redis, and Loader store their metadata in DBService, and provide the metadata backup and restoration functions by using DBService.

+<a name="component_configurations"></a>
+The `component_configs` block supports:

+* `name` - (Required, String, ForceNew) Specifies the component name of the cluster which has installed.
+  Changing this will create a new MapReduce cluster resource.

+* `configs` - (Required, List, ForceNew) Specifies the configuration of component installed.
+  The [object](#component_configuration) structure is documented below.

+<a name="component_configuration"></a>
+The `configs` block supports:

+* `key` - (Required, String, ForceNew) Specifies the configuration item key of component installed.
+  Changing this will create a new MapReduce cluster resource.

+* `value` - (Required, String, ForceNew) Specifies the configuration item value of component installed.
+  Changing this will create a new MapReduce cluster resource.

+* `config_file_name` - (Required, String, ForceNew) Specifies the configuration file name of component installed.
+  Changing this will create a new MapReduce cluster resource.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported: